When we stayed: March 2016 | Rate: €160/night | Website: Huntington Castle

 Monks from centuries ago are said to walk up and down beneath the yews… right where we walked.

 A soldier, said to knock on the castle door, is thought to have lived in the 17th century.
 He disguised himself in the enemy’s uniform in order to mingle among them to gather information.
-When he returned to the castle his comrades didn’t recognize him as one of their own (being in the other uniform) and they shot him dead at the door…that he now knocks on.
+When he returned to the castle his comrades didn’t recognise him as one of their own (being in the other uniform) and they shot him dead at the door…that he now knocks on.

 The first wife of Lord Esmonde is said to be seen out in the garden combing her hair and wailing in anguish but there are two different stories as to why she is so distraught.
 One says she is in despair and waiting for her husband and son who have gone off to war.
 The other story says she ran off with her infant son and Lord Esmonde took a new wife so she is in anguish about that.
 Hmmm… I guess only she knows why.